-Memory impairment - short term memory and the three main categories of long term memory (recalling facts, recalling events experiences and emotions, memory linked to motor function such as signing our name, driving a car)
+Memory impairment - significance of short term memory in registering information and the 3 main categories of long term memory Semantic memory (enabling the recall of facts), Episodic memory (recall of events and experiences and emotions) and Procedural memory (implicit memory linked to motor function such as signing our name, driving a car etc.)

-3. Contribute to support of individuals and families/carers to adapt to diagnosis and living with dementia
+3. Support individuals and their families/carers to adapt to diagnosis and living with dementia

-- 3.1 The importance of early diagnosis - 3.2 Potential impacts of diagnosis on individuals and families/carers - 3.3 Agencies and professionals that may provide support for people living with dementia - 3.4 The importance of: - information and advice to help individuals and their families/carers understand more about dementia - individuals and their families/carers being supported to maintain full and valued lives beyond the point of diagnosis - being able to adapt and respond to individuals and their families/carers as dementia progresses - planning for the future, including palliative and end of life care
+- 3.1 The importance of early diagnosis - 3.2 Potential impacts of diagnosis and how these will differ across individuals and families/carers - 3.3 The support that can be provided by other agencies, professionals and from communities and networks - 3.4 The importance of providing individuals and their families/carers with timely information and advice at the time of diagnosis and throughout their dementia journey - 3.5 How understanding dementia can be empowering for individuals and families/carers - 3.6 Timely use of interventions and adaptations that support ongoing independence following diagnosis - 3.7 The importance of continually reviewing and adapting approach and support as dementia progresses - 3.8 The importance of planning for the future, including palliative and end of life care